 Ischemic Optic Neuropathy

-Blockage can occur with or without inflammation of the arteries (typically as part of a disorder called giant cell arteritis) or without inflammation of the arteries (called nonarteritic).
+Blockage can occur with inflammation of the arteries (called arteritic, typically as part of a disorder called giant cell arteritis) or without inflammation of the arteries (called nonarteritic).

 Blood tests and sometimes biopsy of temporal artery tissue are done to diagnose giant cell arteritis.

 Treatment for the nonarteritic variety is not effective.

 Treatment for the arteritic type does not restore vision but can help protect the unaffected eye.

 Blockage of the blood supply to the part of the optic nerve within the eye can lead to impaired function of optic nerve cells and vision loss.
 Two types can occur: nonarteritic and arteritic.

 Nonarteritic ischemic optic neuropathy occurs more frequently and usually occurs in people about age 50 and older.
 Vision loss is not usually as severe as in arteritic ischemic optic neuropathy.
 Risk factors include high blood pressure, smoking, diabetes, and atherosclerosis.
 Other risk factors may include obstructive sleep apnea, use of certain drugs (for example, amiodarone and possibly phosphodiesterase-inhibiting drugs, such as sildenafil, which are used to treat erectile dysfunction), a tendency to develop blood clots, and low blood pressure at night.